Introduction of some kind of Nick-Class or IRC-User-Class

 The bad Side: the refactoring is not the easiest since this varmap is used across the whole project and cannot be identified by the type and sadly there are different variable names used... like props or n...

-#1 Updated by Sputnick almost 14 years ago
+#1 Updated by Sputnick over 14 years ago

 This VarMap is used as a hash containing the information about the IRC user.
 I believe (;-)) it has three keys, "Channels", "User" and "Host".
 Well yeah, we could/should probably change that into a class instead.
 When this was first implemented, I did not know yet how to make QVariant take custom-defined types, so I chose to use a VarMap (which can be passed around in signals and slots and QVariant and stuff).
 It's one of these really old artifacts...